 Largest pipe/digital organ…

-The Castro Symphonic Theatre Organ will be a magnificent 400-rank pipe/digital hybrid with a full piano-length keyboard and a full orchestral sound library.
-Seven manuals will make it the largest (working) console in the world.
+The Castro Symphonic Theatre Organ will be a magnificent 400-rank theatre/classical hybrid with a full piano-length keyboard and a comprehensive orchestral sound library.
+Seven manuals will make it the largest (fully working) console in the world.
 It will be unlike any instrument of its kind—capable of authentically representing the theatre organ, the symphonic organ, the classical organ, and the symphony orchestra.

 We are expanding the theatrical sound of the instrument to encompass the full specification of the beloved San Francisco “Fox Special,” the Wurlitzer that was moved out of San Francisco when the Fox Theatre was demolished in 1963.

 In addition, this new organ will be capable of providing the virtual sounds of the symphony orchestra.
-This will not merely include some after-market General MIDI modules with “a few nice strings”—it will be the most expressive, gigabyte-heavy, instantaneous-response-time live performance orchestra in existence, with its own custom-designed independent sound system.
-This orchestral sample library (AudioImpressions.com) is prominently used in the film-scoring industry.
-In short, any musical (or synthesized) sound can emerge from this instrument, sounding totally realistic and under multiple layers of control.
+With the orchestral sample library from Audio Impressions, any musical (or synthesized) sound can emerge from this instrument, sounding totally realistic and under multiple layers of control.